pmrprdc/pmrprdc/README.md

 -#AI-assisted pmrprdc

 On a quest to score an 850 on CodeSignal's coding assessment!
 In my free time, I produce and publish electronic music, and fantasize about being the richest man in Babylon from my CDBaby royalties.
-I specialize in AI-assisted app curation and rapid launch to market using tech stacks.
+I specialize in AI-assisted app curation and rapid launch to market using the leanest and meanest tech stacks.
 I'm also experienced in AI content creation and language models.
 I love working with entrepreneurs and startups to help bring their ideas to life.

 ## Skills